alexboboc/PizzaAutomaton/README.md

 # :pizza: Pizza Automaton

-A while ago, I found myself going through the same repetitive process when ordering my pizzas, over and over every time I wanted a delivery of them.
+A while ago, I found myself going through the same repetitive process over and over again every time I wanted to order a delivery of my favorite pizzas.

 At that moment, I was writing automation scripts at work for simulating user interaction with browsers, so then I realized, **why not automate my pizza orders and save myself some time?**